apache/incubator-kie-kogito-examples/process-knative-quickstart-quarkus/README.md

 4. [Install the Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift)
 5. On Kubernetes, build this example locally with the Dockerfile on [operator/kubernetes/Dockerfile](operator/kubernetes/Dockerfile) path, then [push it](operator/kubernetes/process-knative-quickstart-quarkus.yaml) to a third party registry.
 For OpenShift, you can let the [cluster build it for you](operator/openshift/process-knative-quickstart-quarkus.yaml)
-6. Update the `ConfigMap` `process-knative-quickstart-quarkus-properties` and add this line to it: `mp.messaging.outgoing.processedtravellers.url=${K_SINK}` so the service can push the generated events to the Knative Broker (or you can update the `application.properties` directly and build the image with it instead).
-7. Expose the service, if on minikube [follow this tutorial](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/).
+6. Expose the service, if on minikube [follow this tutorial](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/).
 There's an `Ingress` already pre created in [operator/kubernetes/ingress.yaml](operator/kubernetes/ingress.yaml). [`NodePort` also works](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#deploy-a-hello-world-app).
-8. Run `curl` from the terminal like you did in the previoulsy steps.
+7. Run `curl` from the terminal like you did in the previously steps.
 To see what's going on, just query for the Knative service `event-display`.
 You should see something like:
 ```
 ☁️  cloudevents.Event
 Validation: valid